 As a non-adherent patient’s condition worsens, their likelihood of visiting urgent care or an emergency department (ED) increases.
 Past studies show that nearly 8 percent of all ED visits are related to medication non-adherence.

 This is not only stressful and inconvenient for patients—but also for the payers footing the bill.
-The cost of caring for ED super-utilizers is high: They represent only 3-5 percent of the U.S. population, but account for 30-50 percent of total ED spending.
+The cost of caring for those using the ED often is high: They represent only 3-5 percent of the U.S. population, but account for 30-50 percent of total ED spending.

-Hospital admissions associated with non-adherence are a common concern in healthcare.
+Hospital admissions associated with medication non-adherence are a common concern in healthcare.
 Poor medication adherence increases the risk of hospitalization—especially for patients with chronic conditions such as diabetes, heart failure, or coronary artery disease.
-Studies show that non-adherence accounts for up to 25 percent of hospitalizations in the U.S. each year, most of which could be prevented with a dedicated medication regimen.
+Studies show that non-adherence accounts for up to 25 percent of hospitalizations in the U.S. each year, most of which could be prevented with dedicated medication adherence programs.

 Adverse Effects and Mortality

-Adverse effects and eventual mortality are the most severe consequences of non-adherence.
+Adverse effects and eventual mortality are the most severe consequences of poor medication adherence.
 Globally, approximately 275,000 patients die each year due to medication non-adherence, with around 125,000 of those deaths occurring in the U.S. This is a tough pill to swallow, so to speak, because in most cases, non-adherence deaths are both unfortunate and unnecessary.

 In fact, medication non-adherence is directly responsible for billions of dollars in unnecessary healthcare spending each year, with a recent study revealing that morbidity and mortality associated with non-optimized prescription drug regimens cost around $528.4 billion per year on average in the U.S., and non-adherence plays a significant part.

-With so many severe consequences associated with non-adherence—some of which are quite literally life-and-death matters—it’s no wonder that clinicians, pharmacists, and payers are all highly motivated to improve adherence to prescribed medications and treatment plans.
-Fortunately, advancements in modern technology are empowering effective, efficient patient interventions to combat non-adherence that actually work.
-A large part is thanks to sophisticated targeting and predictive analytics.
+With so many severe consequences associated with inconsistent medication adherence—some of which are quite literally life-and-death matters—it’s no wonder that clinicians, pharmacists, and payers are all highly motivated to improve adherence to prescribed medications.
+Fortunately, advancements in AI-driven healthcare experiences are empowering effective, efficient medication adherence programs to minimize non-adherence.
+A large part is thanks to personalized interventions and being able to create optimal experiences for each individual patient.

-Non-adherence is a persistent and problematic challenge with many unintended consequences.
-However, the right technology and program strategy can drive optimized medication adherence that minimizes consequences, reduces costs, and ultimately leads to the number one goal: improving patient outcomes.
+Medication non-adherence is a persistent and problematic challenge with many unintended consequences.
+However, AI-driven technology and patient-level data can help predict and then personalize adherence programs, which in turn maximizes medication adherence that minimizes consequences, reduces costs, and ultimately leads to the number one goal: improving patient outcomes.